diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

     - Sign up for GovCloud.
     - Configure Amazon S3 bucket to enable MFA.
     - Edit or delete an Amazon S3 bucket policy that include an invalid VPC ID or VPC endpoint ID.
-- **Machine learning:**
+## Machine learning:
 - **Amazon rekognition:**
     - Recognize objects, text, scenes.
     - Facial analysis and facial search to do user verification.
     - Create a database of familiar faces.
 - **Transcribe:**
     - Convert speech to text.
     - ASR deep learning process.
     - Generate closed captioning or subtitles.
 - **Polly:**
     - Turns text into speech.
 - **Translate:**
     - Natural and accurate language translation.
     - Large volumes of text.
 - **Lex+Connect:**
     - It powers alexa devices.
     - Automatic speech recognition.
     - Natural language, understand to recognize the intent of text, callers.
     - **Connect:** Receive calls, create contact flows, cloud-based virtual contact center.
         - Can integrate with other CRM systems or AWS.
 - **Comprenhend:**
     - Natural Language Processing.
     - Fully managed and serverless.
     - Find insights and relationships in text (language, extracts key phrases, places, people, positive, organizes a collection of text files by topics).
     - Analyzes emails.
 - **Sagemaker:**
     - Fully managed for developers / data scientists to build ML models.
     - High level machine learning service.
     - Predictions from historical model.
     - Train and tune.
+## Account management, billing and support:
+- **AWS Organizations:**
+    - Manage multiple AWS accounts.
+    - Master account.
+    - Cost benefits, single payment method.
+    - Pooling of reserved EC2 instances.
+    - API is available to automate AWS account creation.
+    - Restrict account privileges using Service Control Policies (SCP).
+    - Multi account strategies:
+        - Create accounts per department, per cost center, per dev / test/ prod, based on regulatory restrictions, for better resource isolation, per account service limits, isolated account for logging.
+        - Tagging standars for billing purposes (for all accounts).
+        - Enable Cloudtrail on all accounts, sends logs to central S3 account.
+        - Send cloudwatch logs to central logging account.
+    - Organizational Units (OU):
+        - Environment, production, etc.
+        - Project-based.
+        - The OU can have multiple accounts.
+        - Better leave the master account on the Root OU.
+    - Service Control Policies:
+        - Whitelist or blacklist IAM actions.
+        - Applied at the OU or Account level.
+        - Does not apply to master account (different from root).
+        - Restrict access to certain services.
+        - Enforce PCI compliance.
+        - SCP cascade effect.
+Denies for accounts and OU below.

+- **AWS control tower:**
+    - Set up and govern a secure and compliant multi-account AWS environment.
+    - Automate the set up of the environment in a few clicks.
+    - Automate ongoing policy management using guardrails.
+    - Detect policy violations.
+    - Monitor compliance through an interactive dashboard.
+    - It runs on top of AWS Organizations.